American Voices on Trump

 different kinds of wheat.

-This is one variety and there's that tall one's another variety and the ones with the little stubby heads another variety.
+This is one variety, and that tall one's another variety, and the ones with the little stubby heads, another variety.
+The Moyer says it's been months now of back and forths.

 We're looking for stability so that we can adjust and start managing with a pathway that we're reasonably certain of going forward.